ferreirafabio/movement_primitives_via_optimization/README.md

     1) compute the optimal solution to the "inner minimization problem" (right term in eq.
 19)
     2) compute the gradient update for the norm with a hyper-parameter alpha, update the norm
     3) project the updated norm to the space of pos. def. matrices, unless "iterations" not exceeded, go to 1)
+    Note: the projection is carried out by computing the nearest symmetric pos. def. matrix in the Frobenius norm according to [2], a method based on the polar decomposition.
+A second method we examined is based on the Cholesky decomposition.

+## Credits
+Thank you to Drew Bagnell and Anca Dragan for giving support via e-mail.
 _Contributors: Jonas Rothfuss, Fabio Ferreira_